zviLib/Playlist-Generator/README.md

 # Playlist-Generator
-Client side of a desktop application that generates playlists
+Client side of a desktop application that generates playlists.
+The GUI is written in JavaFX implementing the MVC architectural pattern.

+A demo version, mimicing the server answers, is available.